morno/DingClassic/README.md

 Usage

     Configuration:
-        In the game, type /dingconfig to access the addon's configuration options.
+        In the game, type /dingclassic to access the addon's configuration options.
         Configure your desired settings, such as whether to show ding messages, where to send them, and more.

-    Test the Addon:
-        In the configuration, you'll find a "Test Ding" button.
-Click it to simulate a level-up announcement.

     Enjoy Leveling:
         Play the game, and whenever you level up, the addon will announce it according to your configured settings.